-Lael Chmelyk was raised in Dawson Creek in Northern British Columbia and began making from an early age, joining a long line of obsessive craftsmen.
-Lael began taking ceramic classes at the age of fourteen, and from there went on to graduate with a Bachelor of Fine Arts in Ceramics from The Alberta University of Arts in 2020.
+I was raised in Dawson Creek in Northern British Columbia.
+I began making from an early age, joining a long line of obsessive craftsmen.
+I began taking ceramic classes at the age of fourteen, and from there went on to graduate with a Bachelor of Fine Arts in Ceramics from The Alberta University of Arts in 2020.

-Committed to ceramics as her first love, she creates functional objects both on and off the wheel.
-Lael works with an understanding that decisions made during the process of making can determine how an object is perceived and used.
-She is intrigued by the way the objects we use can function as catalysts of moments of quiet calm in our everyday lives.
-Through functional objects like ceramics and quilts, Lael can bridge a relationship between maker and user.
+Committed to ceramics as my first love, I create functional objects both on and off the wheel.
+I work with an understanding that decisions made during the process of making can determine how an object is perceived and used.
+I am intrigued by the way the objects we use can function as catalysts of moments of quiet calm in our everyday lives.
+Through functional objects like ceramics and quilts, I can bridge a relationship between maker and user.